 Leaving Academia: The Career Transition Guide for Professors, PhD Candidates, Scientists and Humanists

 I saw this clearly when I was invited to lead a career workshop for a select group of PhD students.
-These were brilliant, deeply trained researchers—yet many of them felt completely immobilized by the idea of a career change from academia.
-They were bogged down by discipline-specific jargon, hyper-narrow research goals, and a quiet but powerful belief that they had nothing to offer beyond the walls of their universities.
+These were brilliant, deeply trained researchers — yet many of them felt completely immobilized by the idea of a career transition from academia.
+They were bogged down by discipline-specific jargon, hyper-narrow research framing, and a quiet but powerful belief that they had nothing to offer beyond the walls of their universities.

 “Hayley is a stellar storyteller and she’ll teach you to be one too, through crafting your own storyline.
 I reached out to Hayley to host a workshop for a select group of PhD level scientists and humanists.
 Hayley walked them through the elements of an Elevator Pitch, so that when they left they knew how to reframe their research experiences in ways that were relevant, interesting, and powerful.”